 5. Maracas Bay

 One of the most popular and beautiful beaches in Trinidad is Maracas Bay.
-It’s located on the north coast, about a 40-minute drive from Port of Spain.
+It’s located on the north coast, about a 40-minute drive from nearby guest houses in Port of Spain.
 The journey itself is part of the fun, as you’ll drive through lush green mountains and get some incredible views of the Caribbean Sea.

 When you arrive at Maracas Bay, you’ll be greeted by a long stretch of golden sand, crystal-clear blue water, and swaying coconut palm trees.
 It’s the perfect place to soak up the sun, take a refreshing dip in the sea, and just relax.